-These assumptions are for use in development of the 2021-22 district and college tentative and adopted budgets.
+These assumptions are for use in development of the 2021-22 district and college adopted budgets.
 As information is released by the Office of the Governor, Department of Finance, and State Chancellor's Office these assumptions will be adjusted accordingly.
-These assumptions are informed based upon relevant data and information available as of March 3, 2021.